Published & Forthcoming Papers

 2020 NBER Public Economics Program (Perez-Truglia)

-Snapshot from the study: In many states, property taxes are based on assessed value, which households can challenge through protests.
-For “homestead” households, taxable value cannot increase by more than 10% per year.
-Because taxes are based on this capped value, reductions in assessed value only matter if they are large enough to bring the assessment below the cap.
-The figure shows a sharp kink at the cap: households are less likely to protest the further their assessed value is above it.
+Snapshot from the study: In many states, property taxes are based on appraised value, which households can challenge through protests.
+For “homestead” households, taxable value cannot rise by more than 10% per year.
+Because taxes are based on this capped value, protests only reduce the tax bill if they push the appraisal below the cap.
+The figure shows a clear kink at the cap: households are less likely to protest the further their appraised value is above it.
+We combine this quasi-experimental variation with a field experiment to estimate the filing frictions of protesting.

 Is the Partisan Divide Real?
 Polarization in Preferences for Redistribution